stbd/git-proj/README.md

 ## Introduction

-Git-proj is a (really) small package for Emacs to help working with Git projects.
-No configuration is required, but maybe provided.
-Currently package contains three functions: git-proj-grep, git-proj-goto-file, and git-proj-goto-other
+Git-proj is a small package for Emacs to help working with Git projects mainly with C/C++ and Python code.
+No configuration is needed, however, path to repository root may be provided.
+If repository root is not provided, current folder is assumed to be inside Git repository, and operations are done relative to this folder.
+Currently package contains three functions: git-proj-grep, git-proj-goto-file, and git-proj-goto-other.

 ### Functions

 #### git-proj-goto-file

 Function tries to open file which is referenced by string under cursor.
 If the string starts with "/" it is assumed to be absolute path and the file is just opened.
 Otherwise "git ls-files" is called.
-If perfect match is found that file is opened, otherwise matching files are shown to user in a new buffer with absolute paths (so user can then call this function again and since now the path is absolute file is opened without questions)
+If perfect match is found that file is opened, otherwise matching files are shown to user in a new buffer with absolute paths (so user can then call this function again and since now the path is absolute file is opened without questions).
+If python-mode is active, string is appended with ".py".

 #### git-proj-grep